 Ana!
 Ana, please!
 Ana, where are you?
 Ana!
 Ana!

 I sit up in bed with her name echoing in my head.
 Is she in trouble?
 Could that be why she’s not calling me and I can’t reach her?
 No… that’s not it.
 My mind is playing tricks on me.
 I can’t accept that I fucked up again, not telling her about Green Valley and now she won’t speak to me.
-I throw the covers off of me and get out of bed.
+I throw the covers off and get out of bed.
 Fuck the routine—I’m going to my study.

 I do manage to read some emails and review some of the preliminary information that Welch has uploaded to the network.
 I’ll just work—I’ll work until she decides to call me.
 This shit is just getting fucking ridiculous.
 How am I supposed to apologize and make it right if she won’t even talk to me?
 She won’t even give me a fucking chance.
 Of course, my blackberry rings now while I’m having a mini-inner-temper-tantrum.